 Trying to find the best treatment center for yourself or a loved one can be stressful and confusing, with an overwhelming number of options and information for you to consider.
-To make it easier for you to find the treatment center that will best satisfy your needs, we’ve outlined some simple steps that you can follow and questions you can ask.
+To make it easier for you to find the treatment center that will best satisfy your needs, we’ve outlined some simple steps that you can follow and questions that you can ask.

 Find out What Others Are Saying

-A good place to start is doing research online and reading reviews (e.g. Google reviews) about treatment centers, and learning what others are saying about their experiences.
+A good place to start is doing research online and reading reviews (e.g. Google or Facebook) about treatment centers, and learning what others are saying about their experiences.
 Also look through treatment centers’ websites and social media.
 Identify treatment centers that have both good reviews and that give you good vibes and a safe, comfortable feeling.

-Call Some of Your Top Picks and Talk with Staff
+Call Some of Your Top Picks and Talk with Staff and Alumni

 Once you’ve picked a few treatment centers that look good to you, call them and ask some questions.
 Below is a comprehensive list of questions—you don’t have to ask all of them, but think about which ones are important for you.
 When you’re talking on the phone with treatment center staff, they should be friendly and helpful, and should answer all your questions to your satisfaction.